Frequently Asked Questions about

-- • Exhibit Room introduces the famous, influential, exciting, or socially important findings of psychology, using 15-20 pages long slides each, preferably with graphic illustrations.
-We are encouraging and inviting the members of the JPA to contribute to the exhibition.
+- Exhibit Hall introduces the famous, influential, exciting, or socially important findings of psychology.
+Each finding is described in 15 to 20 slides, with graphic illustrations.
+We are encouraging and inviting members of the JPA to contribute to the exhibition.

-- • History Hall collects the high-resolution digital images of the classical experimental apparatuses owned by Tohoku University, Kyoto University, Ritsumeikan University, Kwansei Gakuin University, and the University of Tokyo.
-We have thus far nearly three hundreds psychological instruments in the areas of perceptual, physiological, learning, clinical, and vocational psychology, etc.
+- • History Hall consists of two rooms.
+In the Oral History Room, we offer the interview records of Japanese psychologists who contributed to the development of psychology after World War II.
+In the Classical Experimental Apparatus Room, we collect the high-resolution digital images of the classical experimental apparatuses owned by Tohoku University, Kyoto University, Ritsumeikan University, Kwansei Gakuin University, and The University of Tokyo.
+Thus far, we have nearly 300 psychological instruments in the areas of perceptual, physiological, learning, clinical, and vocational psychology, among others.

-- • Link Mall lists the external Japanese websites, which efficiently illustrate psychological method and phenomena (e.g., statistics, experimental tools, visual and auditory illusions).
+- • Link Mall lists the Japanese and foreign websites that efficiently illustrate psychological methods and phenomena (e.g., statistics, experimental tools, visual and auditory illusions).

-Answer: Our mission is to disseminate psychological knowledge to the public especially since the JPA was approved as a Public Interest Incorporated Association in 2011.
-Through these online and onsite activities, we are hoping to arouse and keep the interest of a wide range of people, to promote psychological research, and to contribute to the well-being of people and society.
+- Answer: Our mission is to disseminate knowledge about psychology to the public, especially since the JPA was approved as a Public Interest Incorporated Association in 2011.
+Through these online and onsite activities, we aim to arouse and maintain the interest of a wide range of people, to promote psychological research, and to contribute to the well-being of people and society.